tanghao-xiaomi/docs/en/test_dev_guide/openvela_testcase_dev_guide.md

 - Enter the corresponding PROGNAME to run the test.
 This method will run all test cases in the group sequentially.
 If you need the execution results of a specific test case, you must wait for the process to complete.

     <img src="./figures/2.2.png" alt="img" style="zoom:150%;" />

-- OpenVela implements a command-line tool for cmocka for flexible execution of test cases.
+- openvela implements a command-line tool for cmocka for flexible execution of test cases.
 Below shows how to print cases and execute specific cases.

     - Print all cases by executing the following command: